nuggetbucket54/CanSat/README.md

 * [Light MPU6050 library by rfetick](https://github.com/rfetick/MPU6050_light)
 * [TinyGPS library by mikalhart](https://github.com/mikalhart/TinyGPSPlus)

 After installing all libraries, connect the CanSat to a ground station.
-Connect the ground station to a computer and execute the script.py file to append data to an xlsx file for further data processing.
-Cheers :)
+Connect the ground station to a computer and run `python3 script.py` to append information to a .txt file in realtime.
+Next, run `python3 assign.py` to transcibe text information into an Excel spreadsheet.
+Finally, run `python3 grapher.py` to create a mtaplotlib graph of the data.